spruceid/didkit/http/README.md

 The following routes implement [W3C CCG's VC HTTP API (vc-http-api)][vc-http-api] [v0.0.1][vc-http-api-0.0.1].
 POST bodies should be `application/json`.
 Output will be `application/json` on success; on error it will be either `application/json` or plain text.
 For more details, see `vc-http-api`.

+#### Limits

+#### Maximum payload size

+DIDKit HTTP's POST endpoints implement a request payload maximum size of 2MB, to protect against resource exhaustion due to excessively large payloads.
+This limit is in a constant, `MAX_BODY_LENGTH`, but in the future might be made configurable: https://github.com/spruceid/didkit/issues/236.

 #### POST `/credentials/issue`

 Issue a verifiable credential.
 The server uses its configured key and the given linked data proof options to generate a proof and append it to the given credential.
 On success, the resulting verifiable credential is returned, with HTTP status 201.